 The Nashville Predators clinched their first conference title on May 22, 2017, with a 6-3 win over the Ducks, in Game 6 of the Western Conference Final.
 Colton Sissons has a night to remember by scoring three goals, including the series-clincher late in the third period.
 Peter Laviolette becomes the first head coach to lead three different teams to the Stanley Cup Final.

 More League Expansion

-The NHL announced, on May 22, 1970, that the league would expand for 12 to 14 teams for the 1970-71 season.
+On May 22, 1970, the NHL announced that the league would expand from 12 to 14 teams for the 1970-71 season.
 The Buffalo Sabres and Vancouver Canucks were officially granted franchises on this date.
-Both of these teams joined the old East Division, which was made up of the “Original Six” teams.
+Both of these teams joined the old East Division, made up of the “Original Six” teams.
 To even up the two divisions, the Blackhawks moved over to the West Division with the six teams who joined the league in 1967.

 Odds & Ends

 On May 22, 1973, the Boston Bruins acquired goaltender Gilles Gilbert from the Minnesota North Stars in exchange for Fred Stanfield.
 Gilbert won 155 games over seven seasons with the Bruins and led them to the 1974 Stanley Cup Final.
 Stanfield scored 24 goals and 70 points in a season and a half with the North Stars before being traded to the Sabres.

 Bobby Hull scored the winning goal on May 22, 1978, as the Winnipeg Jets beat the New England Whalers 5-3 to win the 1978 Avco Cup, becoming World Hockey Association champions.
 The Whalers roster included NHL Hall of Famers Gordie Howe and Dave Keon.